DavidHe1127/Mr.He_HandBook/DevOps/Monitoring/prometheus/README.md

 - Monitor network endpoints such as HTTP, HTTPS, DNS, ICMP or TCP endpoints.
 - Mainly used to measure service response times.
 - The main difference between the Blackbox exporter and application instrumenting is that the Blackbox exporter only focuses on availability while instrumentations can go more into details about performance.

+### Auth

+Doesn't provide auth out of box.
+Use reverse-proxy like nginx to enable gated traffic.

 ### CAdvisor